 To really make the entire deck structure strong, Brian notched a rabbet cut out of each 6x6 post and set the 2x8 beams on the flat cut.

-This transfers all the weight of the deck directly onto the post and is the right way to build.
+This transfers all the weight of the deck directly onto the post and it is the right way to build.
 The ½" carriage bolts and washers are the final piece in the puzzle and then secure the beam to post.

 Since this is a free standing or "floating" deck, the structure should be built to remain stable and rigid and merely rest on the Deck Foot Anchor™ below it.